 ✔ Recycle your old carpet – By recycling your old synthetic carpeting and rugs (including its padding), you will reduce the amount of non-biodegradable landfill trash.
 In addition, these recycling programs are a good way to reuse petroleum (a nonrenewable resource), which is the main ingredient in synthetic carpets.

-✔ Buy carpets and rugs made with recycled materials – By eliminating or reducing the amount of virgin materials used in production, and by making use of existing materials in its manufacture, recycled content carpet contributes to the efficient use of resources.
+✔ Buy carpets and rugs made with recycled materials – By eliminating or reducing the number of virgin materials used in production, and by making use of existing materials in its manufacture, recycled content carpet contributes to the efficient use of resources.
 Recycled carpet can be made from recycled polyethylene terephthalate (PET) or from recovered textile fibers.40 Recycled content carpet fiber is usually more resilient and colorfast than virgin fiber carpet.